dcsimg

 By buying a licence you support the creation of BBC programmes and services, and new ways of bringing them to you.
 Our purpose is to ensure as much of the TV Licence fee as possible goes towards funding them.

 86% of the licence fee is spent on BBC TV channels, radio stations, BBC iPlayer, BBC Sounds and online services.
+This includes popular programming like news, documentaries, dramas, comedies, and films on TV.

 Monthly spend in 2020/21 – £13.13 per household